A guide to restricted plumbing permits

 - referring the restricted plumbing permit holder to the State Administrative Tribunal for disciplinary action, which may include suspension or cancellation of the restricted plumbing permit.

-For further information, please contact the Building Commission on 1300 489 099 or email firstname.lastname@example.org.
+For further information, please contact Building and Energy on 1300 489 099 or email firstname.lastname@example.org.